 Before the railroads

 What was it like before the railroads came?
 Well, for long distance passenger travel on land there was the stagecoach.
-People tend to think of stagecoaches as being only used in the American West, but they were how people got around all over, even in Europe, before railroads.
+People tend to associate stagecoaches mostly with the American West, but they were how people got around all over before railroads.
 In 1830, the first stagecoach route, with a team of four horses, was established in Pine Plains, carrying both mail and passengers twice a week from Pine Plains to Poughkeepsie, returning the next day.
 This was along what is State Route 82 and Route 44 today.
 Later, it ran three times a week.
 It was slow (the average speed 5 miles per hour), the roads were not very good, and space was limited.
 Goods were transported by horse and wagon, which was even slower.
 Roads gradually improved after the first macadam road in the United States was built in 1823.

 Waterways were also used to transport people and goods before railroads.
 Packet boats which operated by sail, and then steamboats after 1807, plied the Hudson River between New York City and Albany.
 For communities inland such as Pine Plains, access to waterway transport meant first making the journey over land to the river.